jrbu59/claude-code-proxy/README.md

 The application automatically loads environment variables from a `.env` file in the project root using `python-dotenv`.
 You can also set environment variables directly in your shell.

+New:
+- `DISABLE_TOOLS` (default `false`): When `true`, strips tools/tool_choice and assistant tool_calls from requests.
+Use this if your upstream provider/model does not support function/tool calling (e.g., some OpenAI-compatible endpoints like DashScope/Kimi).

 ### Environment File Selection

 You can select different `.env` files to connect to different providers or model sets.